 Align organization and culture with new capabilities, communicate the incentives for empowering the digitally transformed enterprise, and train people to leverage the new digital capabilities.

 The transformation era has given rise to new technologies that empower the new, digitally transformed operating model.
-Storing your data in data lakes is required to provide the access, flexibility, agility, and real-time analytics to monetize data and achieve a “Digital Champion” status.
+Storing your data in data lakes is required to provide the access, flexibility, agility, and real-time analytics to monetize data.

 A data lake is not a direct replacement for a data warehouse; they are supplemental technologies that serve different use cases with some overlap.
-Most organizations that have a data lake will also have a data warehouse.
+Most organizations that have a data lake will also have a data warehouse, though another advantage to data lakes is that they can be less expensive to implement and operate.

 |Data Lake||Traditional On-Premises Data Warehouse|